AMOIZ0866/scrapping/README.md

  - In the Getting data there is function with name 'fetching_links_scrap()' this function will be used to fetch book data and write them in a json file(data.json)

-   In the second part we have four functions of analysis of the data:
+   In the second part we have class of Analysis which function that perform differnt type of analysis by using panada dataframe:
-   - "get_high_rating()" for making a small graph showing the top 10 highest rated books.
+   - "analysis.get_high_rating()" for making a small graph showing the top 10 highest rated books.
-   - "get_author_with_most_books()" for list of authors who had the most number of books in the popular book
+   - "analysis.get_author_with_most_books()" for list of authors who had the most number of books in the popular book
-   - "get_genres_with_number_of_books()" for list all the genres in order of number of books.
+   - "analysis.get_genres_with_number_of_books()" for list all the genres in order of number of books.
-   - "get_avg_rating_genres()" for calculating the average rating of books in a genre.
+   - "analysis.get_avg_rating_genres()" for calculating the average rating of books in a genre.

 ## Git Branching Structure
 - Default latest branch is **Staging**